 I saw many, many dead bodies after this moment, and it turned into a sort of fascination for me.

-How can death be such an everyday occurence?
-So open, so "normal"?
+How can death be such an everyday occurrence?
+So open, so "normal?"
 So integrated into daily life???
 It could not be more opposite to what I was used to in Sweden regarding death where it was put away, hidden, behind closed doors, hush hush.